RPA (Robotic Process Automation)

 Processing any transaction, data management, response triggers, and communication to other systems can be interpreted by configuring software or a robot with artificial intelligence (AI).
 It is like starting from something as simple as generating an automatic response to an email to stationing bots, and each is programmed to automate the task in a system.

 The goal of RPA is to convey the execution of the process from humans to bots.
 Robotic automation communicates with the existing IT structure with no complicated system integration needed.
-It can also be used to automate a workflow or any other business processes that are employment-intensive.
+It can also use to automate a workflow or any other business processes that are employment-intensive.
 These bots can communicate with your internal application, website, user portal, and the likes.

 The ultimate goal of RPA is to replace repetitive and tiresome administrative tasks done by humans, with a virtual workforce.